-The accident As the work progressed, larger feeders were being attached to the bus bars, and an apprentice was entangled within the gear to route and connect the wires.
+As the work progressed, larger feeders were being attached to the bus bars, and an apprentice was entangled within the gear to route and connect the wires.
 Tools were thrown about, and a torque wrench was laid across two phases of the bussing.
 Without warning, all of a sudden everyone heard the whine of the self-charging closing mechanism ramp up, followed by the distinct slamming sound of the switch being closed.

 Once the switch closed, all 4,000A of power surged through the entire gear system, causing the torque wrench to become a conductor phase to phase and wire ends from the connections to the switch bus to energize.
 Pandemonium broke out as everyone scattered to avoid contact with the live wires and bus bars.
 Unfortunately, during this chaos, the apprentice became enmeshed in the live gear.

 Hearing the victim's cry for help, one brave electrician ran to the main, managing to trip it back to “open” and disconnect the source power.
 Despite this brave effort, the apprentice's clothing was already engulfed in flames, and he was entangled in the shorted bus bars, which were covered with molten metal.

 The crew immediately doused the apprentice with fire extinguishers and water, and the paramedics responded within four minutes of the 911 call, rushing him to the nearest hospital.
 Not surprisingly, considering the extent of his exposure, the apprentice had second and third degree burns all over his body and required long-term burn ward care.